Keep Your Hydraulic System Free Of Contaminants!

 Under the pressure of a hydraulic system, water can boil, or vaporise, extremely easily.
 These vapour filled bubbles will continue to grow in size until they reach an area of extremely high-pressure, where the bubble will burst and collapse.

-Water can also cause sticky resins to form within the system, particularly in the clearance zones of hydraulic check valves, due to the removal of oil degradation by-products.
+Water can also cause sticky resins to form within the hydraulic system, particularly in the clearance zones of hydraulic check valves, due to the removal of oil degradation by-products.

 Can Air Really Damage A Hydraulic System?

 Air in a hydraulic system can result in spongy control, which can be devastating to the operator’s control of the system’s pressure and in the readings of any actuator.
-Air can also result in a system losing a great deal of horsepower, as energy is used to drive fluid through the air pocket and into the reservoir, rather than moving the actuator itself.
+Air can also result in a hydraulic system losing a great deal of horsepower, as energy is used to drive fluid through the air pocket and into the reservoir, rather than moving the actuator itself.